741143137/Black_litterman/README.md

 1. Price data directly come from Yahoo finance
 2. Market capitalization of ETF come from Bloomberg

-The files with comments "final" is the final program
+The "final version" folder is the final program